Unity-Technologies/2d-spriteshape-samples/Documentation/SpriteShape.md

-## Sprite Shape Profile Asset
+## SpriteShape Profile Asset

-The asset is where you will set the parameters for the Sprite Shape.
+The asset is where you will set the parameters for the SpriteShape.
 Angle Ranges, Sprites, Fill Texture etc.

 ![Image of game screen](images/image11.png)

-### **Sprite Shape Profile Parameters**
+### **SpriteShape Profile Parameters**

 | **Control Points**   |                                          |
 | :------------------- | :--------------------------------------- |